SAP/spartacus-docs/_pages/fsa/features/fsa-policy-change.md

 ***

-##Overview

-Existing customers can enter the policy change process on the Policy Details page in the My Account area.
+## Initiating Policy Change Request

+Existing customers can enter the policy change process on the **Policy Details** page in the **My Account** area.
+After choosing what they wish to change on the first step, customers are presented with a preview of the new premium, which they can then compare with the existing one and if satisfied, submit the change request.
+The customer can cancel the policy change at any time during the change process, in which case the customer will be redirected to the 'Policy Details' page again.

+## Policy Change Sample Requests

 Financial Service Accelerator provides several sample policy change processes out of the box.
 Processes for changing mileage, adding or removing coverages, as well as adding additional drivers are made available, based on the sample Auto Insurance product.
-After choosing what they wish to change on the first step, customers are presented with a preview of the new premium, which they can then compare with the existing one and if satisfied, submit the change request.
-The customer can cancel the policy change at any time during the change process, in which case the customer will be redirected to the 'Policy Details' page again.

-##Implementation

-The policy change process is based on the User Request Framework, a flexible, lightweight framework for implementing various types of user requests, originating from the customer towards the company.
-Although the current implementation of the Financial Services Accelerator uses this framework for changing policies and reporting claims, it can be extended and reused for other request types (contact request, service request, etc.).
-All user request processes are fully configurable in the Backoffice.
-For more information, see [User Request Framework](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/latest/en-US/e565d508786748b2a752b4faccf860d2.html) documentation on the SAP Help Portal.

-## Policy Change Sample Processes

 ### Changing Mileage